pw0908/CUiSING/README.md

 Coming soon...

 The C++ code has comments above the functions which will be parallelized on the GPU.
 We plan to implement the following parallelizations in all languages:
-- Parallelizing the Hamiltonian calculation by parallelizing the calculation of individual spin energies, using a reduction ot add them per warp, and then using an atomic add to add up the contributions from each warp.
+- Parallelizing the Hamiltonian calculation by parallelizing the calculation of individual spin energies, using a reduction to add them per block, and then using an atomic add to add up the contributions from each block.
 - Parallelizing the Monte Carlo (MC) loop using a checkerboard stencil in which many MC moves can be attempted at once due to the small range of the interactions.
 Spins that are outside the nearest neighbor cutoff can be flipped simultaneously since their states are independent.
 This allows us to attempt flipping up to half of the spins at the same time.
 This will drastically speed up the implementation.
 - Lastly, we generate large arrays of random numbers, which can be parallelized on the GPU to generate all of the random numbers at the same time.
 There are algorithms which can generate arrays in parallel without relying on the system time.